lennygir/polito-se2-23-02-thesis/README.md

 - GET `/api/groups`
   - Description
     - This endpoint fetches the list of groups stored in the database and returns the information in JSON format.
+    - You must be logged in to use this endpoint
   - Request Body
     - none
   - Response